 - Do not eat, drink liquids, smoke, or brush teeth if oral contact took place.

 - Keep the clothes worn during the offense.
-If clothes are change, place in a paper bag (evidence deteriorates in plastic).
+If clothes are changed, place in a paper bag (evidence deteriorates in plastic).

 - Get prompt medical attention.